At precisely 9 am, a sixteen-seater van pulls up in front of the Pen and Parchment Inn in Stratford-upon-Avon where I stayed the night.

 The Musée d’Orsay

-I love visiting the Musée d’Orsay maybe even more than the Louvre.
-It’s a little less crowded and not nearly so large.
 It also displays some of the most-loved works of art by Manet, Morisot, van Gogh, Monet, and a lot more.
-To avoid the crowds, buy your tickets in advance and go early in the day.
-Head first for the fifth floor so you can enjoy the most popular paintings accompanied in relative peace.
+To avoid the crowds, buy your tickets in advance and go early in the day or go on a Thursday evening when the museum is open until 9:45 pm (last entrance one hour before closing).

 Take your time wandering from room to room and then stop by the café behind the large clock–the original from when the Musée d’Orsay was a train station.

 If you are a fan of mid twentieth-century modern art, then the fourth floor of the Pompidou Centre is your happy place.
-Room after room after room displays masterpieces by modern painters including Matisse, Pollock, Miro, and a lot more.
-The area around the Pompidou Centre is also fun, particularly the Stravinsky Fountain.
-Linger for awhile to people watch.
+In room after room after room, you’ll see masterpieces by modern painters including Matisse, Pollock, Miro, and a lot more.

 Buy tickets in advance to avoid line-ups to the Pomipdou Centre, which is open every day except Tuesdays from 11 am to 8 pm.